-1. For optimum operating conditions, the heating system into which the boiler is installed should include a control system.

-2. Such a system will comprise of a timer control and separate room or cylinder thermostats as appropriate.
-(An integral twin channel programmer is available as an optional extra).

-3. The boiler should be controlled so that it operates on demand only.

-4. Operation of the system under control of the boiler thermostat & TRV's only does not produce the best results.
+- 1. For optimum operating conditions, the heating system into which the boiler is installed should include a control system. - 2.
+Such a system will comprise of a timer control and separate room or cylinder thermostats as appropriate. - 3.
+The boiler should be controlled so that it operates on demand only. - 4.
+Operation of the system under control of the boiler thermostat & TRV's only does not produce the best results.